History’s First Rage-Post Was Over Bad Dice Rolls in ‘Backgammon’

 So, let’s see this board!

 Yup.
 This is the first Backgammon board.
 What gives?
 This doesn’t look anything like the Backgammon we know today.
 Well, things change, buddy!
 Get used to it!
-Also, wait, back up.
-Did I say 60 pieces?
-I did!
+Also, did I say 60 pieces?
 Good catch.
 That’s a long game.
 So ancient Backgammon doesn’t really resemble anything we know today.
 Whoops.

-Obviously this looks very similar to Royal Game of Ur or Senet, in a way.
-But the dice make it the more technical precursor to Backgammon.
+This looks very similar to Royal Game of Ur or Senet.
+But the addition of dice make it the more technical precursor to Backgammon.
 There is still the same elements of having to run your pieces off the board and crossing through a common area in the middle.
 In all likelihood, all three of these games melded together into the Backgammon we know today.
 But how??